agsb/jelly/README.md

 How the standart devices could be changed ?
 Maybe using the bytes at first two positions of data tape, to select which port to use, as input and output, as like in many microcontrolers ?

-The math could include Negation and Reverse.
+The math could include opcodes, for negation a byte, for reverse a byte.

-### About loops
+## About loops

 There are some brainfuck computers, but almost with the loop instructions _begin_ and _again_ (\[ and \]) replaced by pre-compiled jumps.